-Responding to ongoing demand from schools, Concrete Theatre is back with their Artists in Residence program for Elementary Schools.
-If you love our award winning, innovative productions, why not try a residency where our talented pool of professional artists bring a show to life with your students, right in your school?
+If you love our award winning, innovative productions, why not try an Artist in Residency where our talented pool of professional theatre artists bring a show to life with your students, right in your school?

 How does this work?

 The residency provides Elementary students with hands-on experience in creating, dramatizing and presenting a story about a fictional world of their own making.

 Prior to our arrival, each grade will be sent guidelines for creating their own fictional world.
 The students of each grade will collaborate to design several aspects of their world including their own traditions, leader, beliefs, fears, mode of travel, national flag and the words to their national anthem.
 These worlds are the foundation from which the residency activities take place.

 During our 5 days in the school, each class will work with a theatre facilitator as well as a musician and a designer, who will encourage the students to develop their own ideas and approaches to building the story from within the world of their own making.
 In the process of developing the piece, students will be introduced to a variety of theatre skills including vocal projection, character development, singing and movement.
 All students will be involved in the process and presentation.

 On the last day, the final presentation will include a ‘Parade of Cultures’ where a representative of each world will lead their group into the performance space with their national flag.
 The presentation will then take us through a showing of all of the worlds, which will be woven into a larger story.
 The performance will showcase the unique ideas of each grade; including original music, costumes and props composed, designed and built by the students.
 At the end of the performance, a student from each of the worlds will discuss, on stage, some of the challenges that arise when cultures come together, how they may resolve those challenges, and how they might celebrate or adopt the traditions from another world.